sihanhuang/PCABM/README.md

 Followings are introductions to pcabm's files:

-commFunc.py     -some common functions that will be used often.
+- commFunc.py : some common functions that will be used often.

-dcbm.py         -calculating mle for degree corrected block model
+- dcbm.py     : calculating mle for degree corrected block model

-pcabm.py        -calculating mle for pairwise covariates-adjusted stochastic block model
+- pcabm.py    : calculating mle for pairwise covariates-adjusted stochastic block model

-sc.py           -different spectral clustering methods
+- sc.py       : different spectral clustering methods